MochiLibraries/Biohazrd/README.md

 | `Biohazrd.Transformation` | Infrastructure for transforming the immutable object model output by the core.
 (As well as a [some common transformations you might need](Biohazrd.Transformation/Common/))
 | `Biohazrd.OutputGeneration` | Infrastructure for emitting code based on the Biohazrd object model.
 | `Biohazrd.CSharp` | Transformations, output generation, and other infrastructure for supporting emitting a C# interop layer.
-| `ClangSharpTest2020` | An binding generator for [NVIDIA PhysX](https://github.com/NVIDIAGameWorks/PhysX) (not suitable for use yet -- still has hard-coded paths specific to my machine.)